 Annex A – The Community’s Use of the IANA – Additional Information

-Root Zone Change Request Management – not including delegation and redelegation (NTIA IANA Functions Contract: C.2.9.2.a)
+Root Zone Change Request Management (NTIA IANA Functions Contract: C.2.9.2.a)

 Description of the function: Receive and process root zone change requests for TLDs.
 These change requests include addition of new or updates to existing TLD name servers (NS) and delegation signer (DS) resource record (RR) information along with associated 'glue' (A and AAAA RRs).
 A change request may also include new TLD entries to the root zone.